You’ve heard stories about studios paying millions of dollars for scripts. Probably prompting the deserved question, “How much do screenwriters make?”

 OWAs are typically how movies get written these days.
 An idea is generated in house — or by a bigger name that doesn't want to actually do the writing — and assigned to a writer.

-So to get that screenwriter salary in 2019 you may need to be willing to accept that the spec you worked so hard on might not get made, but it will get you paid.
+So to get that screenwriter salary today, you may need to be willing to accept that the spec you worked so hard on might not get made, but it will get you paid.

 And the more you work, the more you’re worth.